blinkinput/blinkinput-android/templatingAPI/templatingAPI.md

 ### 1) Document detection

 First, document position should be detected on the input image because all fields of interest are defined in coordinates relative to document detection.
-For that purpose, `DetectorRecognizer` sould be configured with appropriate `Detector` for the expected document type.
-When document is detected, all further processing is done on the detected part of the image.
+For that purpose, `DetectorRecognizer` should be configured with appropriate `Detector` for the expected document type.
+When the document is detected, all further processing is done on the detected part of the image.

-> `Detector` is an object that knows how to find certain object on a camera image.
+> `Detector` is an object that knows how to find a certain object on a camera image.
 For example `DocumentDetector` can be used to find documents by using edge detection and predefined aspect ratios.
-Other example is `MRTDDetector` that can find documents containing machine readable zone.
+Another example is `MRTDDetector` that can find documents containing machine readable zone.

 ### 2) Defining locations of interest on the detected document

 For each location of interest on the detected document, processing should be performed to extract needed information.
 To make processing of the document location possible, for example to perform the OCR, it should be dewarped (cropped and rotated) first.
-Concrete processor operates on the dewarped piece of the input image.
-So, for each document field that should be processed, following should be defined:
+The concrete processor operates on the dewarped piece of the input image.
+So, for each document field that should be processed, the following should be defined:

 - location coordinates relative to document detection
-- dewarp policy which determines the resulting image chunk for processing
+- the dewarp policy which determines the resulting image chunk for processing
 - processors that will extract information from the prepared chunk of the image

-For that purpose `ProcessorGroup` is used.
+For that purpose, `ProcessorGroup` is used.

 > `ProcessorGroup` represents a group of processors that will be executed on the dewarped input image.